 Day 24 : Drive back to Kathmandu city

 Day 25 : Depart Kathmandu

 Our Saribung pass trek or Saribung Expedition has a particular route is designed for world explorers who wish to trek either Saribung pass or Saribung Expedition but wishing to complete this trip in a more relaxed manner can try this appropriate choice.
 However, email us if you need a customized itinerary.

 Day 01: Arrived at Kathmandu valley

-Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with breakfast plan.
+Upon arrival in Kathmandu, Tribhuvan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu bed with a breakfast plan.
 Our representative will give you brief information about Saribung pass trek programs.

 Day 02: Drive to Pokhara city (900m/2,943 ft), 6 hours.